-According to Scottish Government research around one in four children in Scotland lives in poverty.
-East Dunbartonshire had 16% of children living in poverty according to Scottish Government statistics in 2020.
-This compares to 1 in 4 children living in poverty nationally and is one of the lowest rates of any Local Authority in Scotland.
+According to Scottish Government research around one in four children in Scotland lives in Poverty.
+It is estimated that in East Dunbartonshire during 2019-20, 12.4% of children lived in families with limited resources (living on low income and living in material deprivation).
 The key findings show that children in households with a single parent, adults with a disability, at most one adult in employment, or three or more siblings, were more likely to have limited resources.
 Children who lived in families with two or more adults, or at least two adults in employment, were less likely to have limited resources.